 Employers are legally required to consider requests for part-time, although they aren’t obliged to agree.

 ‘I ended up taking 8 months off instead of the full year that I had planned.
 I didn’t rush into the decision but just took a day at a time and slowly started to feel that I might be able to cope with it.
 My employers were incredibly supportive and allowed me to do a very gradual phased return which made a big difference.’
-Kathryn, who lost her son Arthur at 36 weeks
+Kathryn, who lost her son Arthur at 36 weeks (taken with permission from the book, ‘Life After Stillbirth’ by Sarah Smith)

 'I had days in the first few weeks that I was back that I simply could not get through the entire day.
 There needs to be a great deal of flexibility to work through this adjustment.
 I went home at lunch time every day the first week I was back.
 Sometimes I would just leave an hour early.
 Other times I would leave after being there for 45 minutes.
 I was appointed one contact in HR to liaise with and check in with daily, and this was a huge help.
 She was supportive, kind, understanding and reassuring.'
-Heather, who lost her daughter Chloe at 40 weeks (Read Heather’s story here)
+Diane, who lost her daughter Chloe at 40 weeks (Read Diane’s story here)

 Visiting your workplace and communicating before you go back